Explore Japan’s Hidden Gem: Shikoku Seiyo Geopark in Ehime Prefecture

 A family of giant straw mammoth sculptures standing in a rice paddy in Seiyo City, Ehime Prefecture.

-The Shikoku Seiyo Geopark, which spans the entire area of Seiyo City in Ehime Prefecture.It feels like stepping into a quieter, older version of Japan—one that hasn’t been polished for postcards or crowded with tour buses.
-This is where the land tells stories, if you’re willing to slow down long enough to listen.
+Discover the Shikoku Seiyo Geopark, a stunning natural heritage site encompassing the entire city of Seiyo in Ehime, Japan.
+Located on the beautiful island of Shikoku, this destination feels like stepping into a quieter, older version of Japan—one that hasn’t been polished for postcards or crowded with tour buses.
+Here, the land tells ancient stories, waiting for those willing to slow down and listen.

 TOC